urduhack/urdu-words/README.md

 ## Contributors

-Special thanks to everyone who contributed to getting the Urdu hack to the current state
+Special thanks to everyone who contributed to getting the Urdu hack to the current state.
+Thanks to <a href="http://cle.org.pk/software/ling_resources/wordlist.htm">Center for Language Engineering</a> for providing the word list.

 ## Sponsors